Charisma Origins and Definition

 - Charismatic leadership can create dependency among followers.
 This may cause followers to assume that the leader and supporting team have all the answers, and so followers take less responsibility for themselves and for (perhaps vital) initiatives.
-This effect ironically threatens charismatic leaders, when, lacking innovation and responsibility in the ranks of the followers, organizational aims are increasingly missed, group effectiveness and results reduce, and so the leader's credibility suffers, together with the wellbeing of the dependent followers.
+This effect ironically threatens charismatic leaders, when, lacking innovation and responsibility in the ranks of the followers, organisational aims are increasingly missed, group effectiveness and results reduce, and so the leader's credibility suffers, together with the wellbeing of the dependent followers.

 - Charismatic leadership can encourage a belief among followers that the leader is infallible.
 No one questions the leader's authority or judgement or decisions, even when seen to be wrong.
 And so the group effort fails.

-Charisma does however have a part to play in effective leadership when we view it as a genuinely positive quality of the leader, rather than a superficially 'special' quality projected by a group of followers.
-To understand this it is useful to redefine charisma..
+Charisma does, however, have a part to play in effective leadership when we view it as a genuinely positive quality of the leader, rather than a superficially 'special' quality projected by a group of followers.
+To understand this it is useful to redefine charisma.

 James Scouller says in The Three Levels of Leadership that charisma is not the same as 'presence'.
 He defines charisma as:

-Scouller points out that a leader may appear charismatic largely through skilful acting, and describes such charisma as an outer image lacking a deeper core.
+Scouller points out that a leader may appear charismatic largely through skilful acting, and describes this quality as an outer image lacking a deeper core.
 He contrasts this with 'presence', which he defines as: "An inner sense of wholeness with an outer reflection.